image-source-control/image-source-control/readme.txt

 == Description ==

-Did you ever forget to add the source to an image in the frontend, and the lawyer of the copyright holder knocked on your door?
+Did you ever forget to add the source to an image in the frontend, and the lawyer of the copyright holder knocked on your door due to missing credits?

 Image Source Control (ISC) helps to prevent this situation.